 Scalloped hammerheads are found in a wide variety of coral reef habitats.
 They are very active swimmers, occurring in pairs, schools, or solitary, ranging from the surface, surfline, and intertidal region down to at least 900 ft (275 m) (Compagno 1984).
-Juveniles often occur in schools inhabiting inshore areas such as bays, seagrass beds, and lagoon flats, foraging near the bottom before moving into deeper waters as adults (WPRFMC 2009a).
+Juveniles often occur in schools inhabiting inshore areas such as bays, seagrass beds, and lagoon flats, foraging near the bottom before moving into deeper waters as adults (WPRFMC 2005).
 As adults they can be found in shallow inshore areas during mating or birthing events (Compagno 1984).
-The scalloped hammerhead produces an offspring of 15 to 31 pups per litter and utilizes shallow, turbid coastal waters (e.g., Guam's Inner Apra Harbor) as nursery areas (see Figure 11.1-4).
-The pups may remain in these shallow areas for several months, and then venture to coastal waters (Compagno 1984, Myers 1999).
-The scalloped hammerhead is reported to pup in January through March outside the Inner Apra Harbor Entrance Channel (NOAA 2005a, BSP 2010), although data are limited on this event, their occurrence is reported as extremely rare (personal communication with Steve Smith, [Navy 2009b]).
+The scalloped hammerhead produces an offspring of 15 to 31 pups per litter and utilizes shallow, turbid coastal waters (e.g., Guam's Inner Apra Harbor) as nursery areas (refer to

+Figure 11.1-2).
+The pups may remain in these shallow areas for several months, then venture to coastal waters (Compagno 1984, Myers 1999).
+The scalloped hammerhead is reported to spawn in January through March outside the Inner Apra Harbor Entrance Channel (NOAA 2005a), although their occurrence is reported as extremely rare (personal communication with Steve Smith, [Navy 2009c]).